 It’s one thing if the pilots had “just” ignored the NOTAM, or if they had “just” not communicated on the common frequency.
 But to take off on a closed runway while not communicating with others at the airport?
 That’s a big problem…

-I’m sure this will be investigated by the FAA, and I’m curious to see what comes of it.
+This is now being investigated by the FAA, and I’m curious to see what comes of this.

 Bottom line